Excalibur Academies Trust (EAT)

-- Specific strategies (which may be suggested by the ECM lead or outside staff) are in place to support your child to learn.
+- Specific strategies (which may be suggested by the SENDCO or outside staff) are in place to support your child to learn.

 - Your child’s teacher will have carefully checked on your child’s progress and will have decided that your child has gap in their understanding/learning and needs some extra support to help them make the best possible progress.

 All children in school should be getting this as a part of excellent classroom practice when needed.